FelixOnline/v2/content/articles/2017-2-24-pokmon-go-on-a-bike.md

 subtitle: >
   Tessa Davey details her thrilling and dangerous adventures of playing Pokémon Go while biking through London
 date: "2017-02-24 15:17:11 +0000"

 # Attributes from Felix Online V1
 id: "6827"
 old_path: /games/6827/pokmon-go-on-a-bike
 aliases:
  - /games/6827/pokmon-go-on-a-bike
+imported: true
+comments:
+ - On balance I dont think it reduces your awareness much more than listening to music when youre cycling no matter how leaky those earphones are its just not safe which I do not condone at allSo the writer doesnt condone something which is by her own admission safer than the subject of this articleI feel sorry for the driver who gets done when they hit someone undertaking the insanely dangerous and illegal schemeI feel sorry for the driver who gets done when they hit someone undertaking the insanely dangerous and illegal scheme

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true